nickrhodes-gh/nickrhodes-gh.github.io/_posts/2015-10-10-customising-tawkto-chat.md

 ### Customising the chat client

-Tawk.to provide some basic client configuration in their web-backend such as: chat window colour, width and default text.
+Tawk.to provide some basic client configuration in their admin interface such as: chat window colour, width and default text.

 Luckily Tawk.to also provide an API through which you can hook into various